Welcome to November children’s rights month

 So we dedicate the whole month of November to raising awareness of children’s rights and making it clear to children and young people that we value their opinions.

-This year’s focus will be on education connected to hate crime and discrimination after young people in Cheshire East said that “Crime and Safety” was the most important topic to them in the 11-18 year old youth ballot Make Your Mark back in February 2024.
+This year’s campaign is an extension of the “Hate Stops Here” campaign which was developed by young people in 2024 to educate and raise awareness of Hate Crime and Discrimination after young people in Cheshire East said that “Crime and Safety” was the most important topic to them in the 11-18 year old youth ballot Make Your Mark back in February 2024.

 Opportunities you could take to recognise and celebrate children’s rights